The eight of us enjoyed many ingredients grown or produced in California at our dinner party themed "Gr8 eats bountiful California."

 I came upon fresh beautiful green lettuce plantings and knew they would fit the theme perfectly!
 I kept them planted and added some dried moss to hide the plastic containers.
 Then by placing fresh fruit here and there, voilà, I had a centerpiece.

 I was super excited to be able to find the napkins on Etsy and the place cards were ordered from our favorite local gal at PoppyJack Etsy Shop!

 Our sweet friend Katelyn Lizardi Rodriguez designed our gift bags.
-You can follow her on Instagram @katelynlizardi_art.
+You can follow her on Instagram and check out her website.
 Katelyn also helped us a few years ago with designing our Gr8 logo.

 Wishing you from California Gr8 Food, Gr8 Friends and Gr8 Fun!

 If you don't have a slow-cooker (Crock-pot®) or prefer to cook this in the oven, cover with foil and bake it at 325° for 2 to 3 hours.